 Desired volume levels: Consider the volume levels you typically listen to.
-If you enjoy listening at very high volumes or if your speakers are used in a very large room, you might need a more powerful amplifier to achieve the desired sound levels without distortion.
+If you enjoy listening at very high volumes or if your speakers are used in a very large room, you might need a more powerful amplifier to achieve the desired volume levels without distortion.

 Speaker protection: When using any amplifier, you need to ensure that you don't push it to its maximum limits.
 A heavily distorted sound may damage sensitive speaker drivers such as tweeters.

-In general, the best speakers to use for tube equipment are those with a sensitivity rating of about 90dB or higher.
+In general, the best speakers to use for tube equipment are those with a sensitivity rating of about 90 decibel (90dB) or higher.
 This doesn't mean you can't use a lower sensitivity speaker (of 85dB or so), but every 3dB increase in speaker sensitivity is equivalent to a doubling of amplifier power.
 So, changing from an 84dB to a 90dB sensitivity speaker will produce the same volume increase as changing from a 5 Watt to a 20 Watt output amplifier (+6dB = 4 times power).